-Whether you’re a teacher or a student, personalized notebooks make it easier to find what you’re looking for.
+Whether you’re a teacher or a student, personalized notebooks make finding what you’re looking for easier.
 Make your very own customized notebook using sublimation.
-If you make a purchase using the links included, we may earn a commission.

 If you have a sublimation printer and a glitter notebook you probably have everything you need to make a custom notebook.